6 Ways to Be a More Effective Advocate

 While online activism is vital for building a movement, there is no replacement for boots on the ground.

-And there will be plenty more chances to march, rally, and make noise about the issues that matter to you.
+There have been many opportunities in the past weeks and months to turn up and make your voice heard, like the protests opposing the Kavanaugh Supreme Court nomination, against the detainment of immigrant families, and the second staging of the Women’s March that took place in January.
+There will undoubtedly be plenty more chances to march, rally, and make noise about the issues that matter to you.
 Watch for them and join with other advocates when you can!

 5. Get your friends involved.

 There is strength in numbers.
 So get your friends to join the fight.
 There are many ways for them to be allies, whether it’s taking action on an issue, joining you at a rally, volunteering their time for a worthy cause, donating to an organization doing good work, or even just talking to their friends about the issues.
 Get them involved to help build the movement!

 Have a book club, church group, or other crowd that you want to mobilize?
 We can help!
 Just email email@example.com or call 312–782–3902 x224.

 We have a ton of actions you can take right now, and every one of them will make a difference.
 Visit now.
 Visit often.